Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The remaining RuleIDs are available for compression.
 RuleIDs are shared between uplink and downlink sessions.
-A RuleID not in the set(s) of FPortUp or FPortDown means that the fragmentation is not used, thus, on reception, the SCHC Message MUST be sent to the C/D layer.
+A RuleID not in the set(s) of FPortUp or FPortDown means that the fragmentation is not used, thus, on reception, the SCHC Message MUST be sent to the SCHC C/D layer.

 The only uplink messages using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation datagram (for example, SCHC ACKs).